yip/concept/content/06_Air/02_Appeal.md

  * Ability to discover things to avoid (closures, collisions, disasters etc.)
  * Ability to monitor events as they unfold

-The overall success of the platform, however, relies on us having enough events (that are accurate and varied) for people to discover.
+The overall success of the platform, however, relies on us having enough reports (that are accurate and varied) for people to discover events via.